medali97/process_mining/README.md

-*   [https://www.coursera.org/learn/process-mining/](https://www.coursera.org/learn/process-mining/) :  A VERY COMPLETE TUTORIAL ON THE MINING PROCESS USING PROMTOOLS WHICH IS THE MOST KNOWN SOFTWARE FOR THIS AREA.
+*   [https://www.coursera.org/learn/process-mining/](https://www.coursera.org/learn/process-mining/) :  A VERY COMPLETE TUTORIAL ON PROCESS MINING USING PROMTOOLS WHICH IS THE MOST KNOWN SOFTWARE FOR THIS FIELD.
 *   [https://www.bupar.net/getting_started.html](https://www.bupar.net/getting_started.html) : THE BUPAR WEBSITE, WHICH CONTAINS A USER MANUAL TO IMPLEMENT THE DIFFERENT METHODS.

 <h4>The tools to get started:</h4>